-- Effective for annual periods beginning on or after 1 January 2014. - 2 Effective for annual periods beginning on or after 1 July 2014. - Effective for annual periods beginning, or transactions occurring, on or after 1 July 2014.
+- Effective for annual periods beginning on or after 1 July 2014. - Effective for annual periods beginning, or transactions occurring, on or after 1 July 2014. - Effective for annual periods beginning on or after 1 January 2016. - Effective for annual periods beginning on or after 1 January 2017. - Effective for annual periods beginning on or after 1 January 2018.

-Annual Improvements 2010-2012 Cycle and 2011-2013 Cycle
+Annual Improvements 2010-2012 Cycle, 2011-2013 Cycle and 2012-2014 Cycle

 The amendments issued under the annual improvements process make small, non-urgent changes to a number of standards where they are currently unclear.
-Among them, HKAS 16 Property, Plant and Equipment have been amended to clarify how the gross carrying amount and accumulated depreciation are treated where an entity uses the revaluation model.
+They include amendments to HKAS 16 Property, Plant and Equipment to clarify how the gross carrying amount and accumulated depreciation are treated where an entity uses the revaluation model.
 The carrying amount of the asset is restated to revalued amount.
 The accumulated depreciation may be eliminated against the gross carrying amount of the asset.
 Alternatively, the gross carrying amount may be adjusted in a manner consistent with the revaluation of the carrying amount of the asset and the accumulated depreciation is adjusted to equal the difference between the gross carrying amount and the carrying amount after taking into account accumulated impairment losses.